Sending an email to your subscribers can be an exciting experience.

 API integration | Yes | Yes | Yes | Yes |

-In our opinion, the best email list cleaning service for most users is Mailgun, but it does have strong competitors.
-And just because it is the best for the average user, doesn’t mean it will be the best for you – so make sure to check them against your specific needs.
+In our opinion, Mailgun is the best email list cleaning service for most users, but it does have strong competitors.
+Just because it is the best for the average user doesn’t mean it will be the best for you, so check them against your specific needs.

 Wrap Up